guangxush/LearnEng/Dictation/README.md

      - I'm Karl Fuentes.
      - Karl.
 Karl with a "K", correct?
      - Yep, Karl with a "K".
      - Karl with a "K".
-A bird in the hand is worth... a million?
+A bird in the hand is worth...？
+     - A million?
      - No.

+106. One of his 1st trips will be to the US for a NAATO simmit where he will announce that he is pulling French troops out of Afg hasistan by the end of the year.